-Table 9: The simulated and experimentally measured average triglyceride, glucose and FFA concentrations in metabolically normal and insulin resistant patients.
+Table 9.
+The simulated and experimentally measured average triglyceride, glucose and FFA concentrations in metabolically normal and insulin resistant patients.
 Experimental data from: a – Sindelka et al. [23], b – Berndt et al. [24], c – Monti et al. [25], d – Reavan et al. [26] (a,b standard deviations calculated based on the SEM provided, d – averages, ranges and error bars taken from the graphs provided using image J).
 Model values are averages ± the average deviation from the mean value over each feeding cycle.

-For metabolically healthy individuals, the simulated data are within one standard deviation of the experimental data for glucose, FFAs and triglycerides further validating the ability of the model to give realistic data for non-insulin resistant patients (table 9).
+For metabolically healthy individuals, the simulated data are within one standard deviation of the experimental data for glucose, FFAs and triglycerides further validating the ability of the model to give realistic data for non-insulin resistant patients (Table 9).

-The FFA and triglycerides concentrations measured by Sindelka et al. [23] and Berndt et al. [24] in insulin resistant individuals lie between the simulated values for developing insulin resistance and for severe insulin resistance (table 9).
+The FFA and triglycerides concentrations measured by Sindelka et al. [23] and Berndt et al. [24] in insulin resistant individuals lie between the simulated values for developing insulin resistance and for severe insulin resistance (Table 9).
 This is consistent with the experimental groups containing individuals with a range of severities of insulin resistance.
 Monti et al. measured FFA levels in T2DM individuals grouped according to their plasma triglyceride levels [25].
 The measured concentrations in these groups match the simulated data for developing and severe insulin resistance.
 Reavan et al meanwhile measured slightly lower average FFA concentrations in mild and severe T2DM than the simulated data [26].

 Large heterogeneity was seen in the experimental measurements of glucose concentrations in insulin resistant individuals.
 The mean concentration measured by Sindelka et al. in insulin resistant individuals is slightly higher than the simulated values when simulating severe insulin resistance (0.4 standard deviations) [23].
 Conversely the concentrations measured in both groups by Monti et al. are several standard deviations lower than the simulated concentration for severe insulin resistance.
 Meanwhile, the glucose concentration measured in mild T2DM by Reavan et al. matches that when simulating severe insulin resistance (0.03 standard deviations), whilst the concentration measured in severe T2DM is more than double this [26].